PDF version: GSS Constitution and Bylaws (May 2023)

 Section 2: Special Meetings

-- Special meetings may be called at the discretion of the Co-Presidents with reasonable
+- Special meetings may be called at the discretion of the Co-Presidents with reasonable notice.

 - All functions of regular meetings may occur.